MarkMuranov/ECE-141A-Assignment-3/README.md

 It is your responsibility to implement these methods correctly.
 We will go into more detail about `Model` and the `JSONListener` methods in the next section.

 > We have added convenient `DBG()` print statements to the unfinished implementations of the `JSONListener` methods.
-Use these to better understand the listener methods!
+Use them to better understand the listener methods!

 ## 2. The In-Memory Model